9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 If we are to provide atomic, isolated transactions, it is critical that we cannot either deliberately or accidentally escape from an `atomically` block.
-Haskell\'s type system enforces this on our behalf, via the STM monad.
+Haskell's type system enforces this on our behalf, via the STM monad.

 ``` screen